manikyaswathi/harp/README.md

 ## 2. Configure HARP with TAPIS to configure HARP and applications to profile as container images.

-Steps:
+Steps:<br />
 Step 1.
-Creating a new HARP Image [or] using the pre-made HARP Image
+Creating a new HARP Image [or] using the pre-made HARP Image <br />
 Step 2.
-Create an image for the application to be profiled using HARP Framework (Image)
+Create an image for the application to be profiled using HARP Framework (Image) <br />
 Step 3.
 Execute the Application Image from TAPIS.
 Follow the Tapis Notebook example to configure an application with TAPIS.
-1. Creating a HARP Image using Docker Environment
+1. Creating a HARP Image using Docker Environment <br />
 a.
 Use the 'Dockerfile_HARP_local' file to create an Image for executing the Framework on a local box using 'docker build'.
 ```
 docker build -f DockerFiles/Dockerfile_HARP_local -t harp-framework-local:2.0.0 .